 To help you study further here is an interactive tool to help you practice the Circle of Fifths.
 Enjoy!

 To stay updated on new tutorials, subscribe to the free newsletter (you'll also get access to the download area with lots of free printable resources)

-This page shows the guitar chords for the most common keys used with the guitar.
-You can also download a free pdf with the chords constructed on the major scales and the harmonic mìnor scale of all the music keys..
+This page shows the chords for the most common keys used with the guitar.
+You can also download a free chart with the most common major and minor keys..

 Free Online Chords Progressions Generator: this tool allows you quickly create a jam chords track, visualizing the tones composing the chords directly on the guitar fretboard.
 Useful for practice improvisation over backing chords and to test quickly new ideas.

 Free guitar learning software that helps you improve your guitar playing: learn chords, scales, fretboard, progressions, ear.
 Runs on Windows, Linux, Apple and Android browsers..

 This tutorial will teach the guitar fretboard notes: frets names, strings, octaves, and more.
 You can even download a guitar notes chart pdf and use our interactive guitar learning software.